About the KCM Numeracy Counts Academy

 Teachers will:

-- flexibly model or represent situations or context problems and problems involving fractions
+- flexibly model and represent problems involving fractions and decimals

 January-April School Year Two